dali-lab/webtivity-parlay/README.md

-# WEBDEV getting started

-So you want to make a webpage.
-You want your own domain.
-You want it all.
-This is a 1 hour long tutorial to get you up and running and developing with some nice tools.
+# DALI Project Collaborative Intro WEBTIVITY

+## Overview

+*  In your groups, each person will use git to clone a version of a new landing page template project for your team.
+*  Then you'll edit some html and css to make this template page reflect what your project is about.
+*  Each person should add themselves into the team section
+*  Then you'll commit and merge your changes of the page with your teammates and push your changes to the git repo.

   This mostly assumes that you are using a recent version of OS X, so your mileage may vary.

 ![](docs/img/square.png) indicates a step to do.